LoveFirst Coast Story

 Love First Coast Update for 2023!

-We started in 2013 with a shared prayer for a movement of mission and discipleship, for deeply surrendered disciples, and for a church made up of numerous missional communities spread across town.
+We started in 2013 with a shared prayer for a movement of mission and discipleship, for deeply surrendered disciples, and for a church made up of communities on mission spreading across town.
 How hard could it be, right?
-Well, in year one, we started two missional communities which quickly grew to be… one missional community.
-But humbly, we had to a lot to learn, and quite a bit to unlearn.
-Over the next few years, we learned a lot about prayer and organizing light-weight, low maintenance worship services (Up), We grew to appreciate coming together to encourage and equip one another to imitate Jesus (In).
-And we served – sometimes together, sometimes apart – with Young Lives, with refuges, at an apartment complex, in our neighborhoods, and most commonly in our various places of work.
+Well, in year one, we set out to start three missional communities.
+We managed to started two missional communities.
+And those two quickly grew to be… one missional community.
+Humbly, we had to a lot to learn and quite a bit to unlearn.
+We learned a lot about prayer, and about organizing light-weight, low maintenance worship services (Up).
+We grew to appreciate coming together to encourage and equip one another to imitate Jesus (In).
+And we served (Out) – sometimes together, sometimes apart – with Young Lives, with refuges, at an apartment complex, in our neighborhoods, and most commonly in our various places of work.
 We learned to listen, love, and pray.
-And God opened the door for some of us to form groups wherever we went – what some thinkers now call “micro expressions of the church.”
-We experienced the good news of Jesus slowly changing us!
+Our church of communities on mission never quite looked like what we imagined – but God opened doors for some of us to form groups wherever we went – what some thinkers now call “micro expressions of the church.”

-It might sound disappointing to put it that way.
-Some didn’t last.
-Don’t be disappointed.
-The Kingdom of Heaven is eternal – human endeavors have a life-cycle.
-Recently, Tampa Underground shared a study a study that revealed that their micro-churches typically last three years – and that was encouraging.
+The groups lasted from a few months to ten years.
+Recently, The Tampa Underground shared a study a study that revealed that their micro-expressions generally last about three years.
 Some of our micro expressions were intentionally short-lived – such as the group that went to Nicaragua and the group that offered an on-line Alpha course.
 Others came to an end as people’s life situation changed.
-I recall three that lasted a few weeks but never gelled.
+I recall some that never seemed to gell.
 (We can celebrate that, too.
 Per Luke 10, if we follow Jesus we should expect setbacks on mission.)
-Of the six on-going groups, three have been going on for more than six years!
+Of the on-going groups, two have been going on for more than six years and two are less than two years old.

-From memory, I could identify about 90 different people who were involved in mission and discipleship.
+We never kept a tight list of the people who went on this journey with us, but from memory, I could identify about 130 different people who were with us on mission, in discipleship, or at our worship gatherings.
 (Again, not a formal record.
 We didn’t keep those kinds of records).
 But here’s something that can’t be measured: we do not know how many people God touched through us!
 People were listened to with love and prayed over.
 People were encouraged or equipped to follow Jesus.
 People were discipled, served, counseled, befriended, taught, helped, fed, and blessed.
+Many of the people involved with LoveFirst Coast saw themselves as sent and were equipped to minister to the people they met along the way.
 There is much to celebrate.

 What about The Future?